awslabs/iot-app-kit/docs/useViewport.md

 A function which you pass a viewport to set the current viewport group to.
 When called, the viewport group will update and all consumers of the viewport group will immediately receive the updated viewport provided.

+### `group: string`

+An identifier representing the viewport shared amongst widget in the same TimeSync group.
+It is equal to the group passed into the parent TimeSync component (if provided) or will be a random UUID assigned by the TimeSync component.